michaelchadwick/countr/README.md

 Or install it yourself as:

-    $ gem install count
+    $ gem install countr

 ## Usage

-`count string`
+`countr string`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/count.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/countr.

 ## License